BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Visualize.md

 ![](../assets/Screen_Shot_2020-01-31_at_4.57.21_PM.png)

 Want to get your data science team involved for even more visualization options?
-Check out [[Data Science with LAMP](https://www.notion.so/5420896d7b034afa8326f28e6bd24000)](Data Science with LAMP.md).
+Check out [[Data Science with LAMP](https://www.notion.so/5420896d7b034afa8326f28e6bd24000)](Data%20Science%20with%20LAMP.md).

 ---